Bangladesh: 7 Islamist militants sentenced to death over cafe attack | DW | 27.11.2019

 On July 1, 2016, five militants stormed the Holey Artisan cafe in the Bangladeshi capital, a spot popular with foreign visitors in the city's diplomatic area.

 They proceeded to hold diners hostage over a 12-hour siege.
-17 of them were foreign nationals, including nine Italians and seven Japanese citizens.
+Twenty hostages were killed, 17 of which were foreign nationals, including nine Italians and seven Japanese citizens.

 Read more: How 'IS' terrorists used social media for 'updates' on Dhaka cafe attack